The Appraisal Institute of Canada

 The CRA designation is granted to individuals who have completed the CRA program of studies and fulfilled all the professional requirements of the Appraisal Institute of Canada.
 CRA members are qualified to offer valuation and consulting services and expertise for individual, undeveloped residential dwelling sites and dwellings containing not more than four self-contained family housing units.

-Non-voting Members:
+Non-Designated Members:

 Candidate members of the Appraisal Institute of Canada (AIC) represent the future of the appraisal profession, individuals who are pursuing the rigorous AIC Program of Professional Studies and preparing to complete the final requirements for one of the Appraisal Institute of Canada’s prestigious professional designations.
-Admission to candidacy is open only to those who either hold a degree, or have 10 or fewer remaining requirements for the AACI, P. App designation (degree and AIC curriculum).
+Admission to candidacy is open only to those who either hold a degree, or have 10 or fewer remaining requirements for the AACI, P. App. designation (degree and AIC curriculum).
 To qualify for Candidate membership, you must be of legal age, and have successfully completed a recognized Foundations of Real Estate Appraisal course (UBC BUSI 330 or equivalent), as well as the AIC101 – Introduction To the Appraisal Profession workshop (online only).
 Candidate members typically work actively in the profession as appraisers-in-training, within the limits defined by the Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP), policies and regulations.
 Candidates participate in AIC’s Professional Liability Insurance program and can take on increasingly complex assignments as they gain expertise and knowledge, under the direction and mentorship of designated members.

 As full members of AIC, Candidates are accorded certain privileges including the right to prepare and take limited responsibility for appraisal reports under the supervision of a designated member.
 As non-designated members, all assignments they undertake, and how they identify themselves, must be in strict compliance with the Canadian Uniform Standards of Professional Appraisal Practice and the Institute’s Code of Ethics.